-You can only set up a preheader if you're using an ESP.
-Which means that your first sentence has the same goals as your subject line: attention, relevance, curiosity.
-Rewrite it to accomplish those three things.
-Because the last thing you want is for the curiosity loop you opened in the subject line to be closed in the visible preheader text - effectively negating the need for an open to close the loop.
+Your preheader has the same goals as your subject line: attention, relevance, curiosity.
+Write it to accomplish those three things.
+Because the last thing you want is for the curiosity loop you opened in the subject line to be closed in the preheader text - effectively negating the need for an open to close the loop.